BitMax Token Reaches Market Cap of $1.22 Billion (BTMX)

-BitMax Token (CURRENCY:BTMX) traded flat against the US dollar during the 24-hour period ending at 14:00 PM E.T. on March 14th.
-Over the last seven days, BitMax Token has traded flat against the US dollar.
-One BitMax Token coin can currently be purchased for about $1.85 or 0.00003421 BTC on cryptocurrency exchanges.
-BitMax Token has a market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.
+BitMax Token (BTMX) traded flat against the U.S. dollar during the 1 day period ending at 11:00 AM ET on March 15th.
+In the last week, BitMax Token has traded flat against the U.S. dollar.
+BitMax Token has a total market cap of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
+One BitMax Token coin can now be purchased for about $1.85 or 0.00003421 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.